stadium-software/datagrid-inline-row-edit/README.md

    3. required: A boolean (add "true" if required)
    4. min: A minimum value for number or date columns
    5. max: A maximum value for number or date columns
-   6. data: A simple list of values for dropdowns (see example below)
+   6. data: A list of text & value objects for dropdowns (see example below)
 ```json
 = [{
  "column":3,